return42/sphkerneldoc/linux_src_doc/drivers/pci/msi_c.rst

 -----------

-Use the firmware data to find a device-specific MSI domain (i.e. not one that is ste as a default).
+Use the firmware data to find a device-specific MSI domain (i.e. not one that is set as a default).

 .. _`pci_msi_get_device_domain.return`:

 Return
 ------

-The coresponding MSI domain or NULL if none has been found.
+The corresponding MSI domain or NULL if none has been found.

 ..
 This file was automatic generated / don't edit.